G4: Engagement with the natural environment

 Short Description

 This indicator will track changes in people’s engagement with the natural environment.
 It is our objective that, alongside improvements in natural environments, people are also engaging more with them.
-Spending time in the natural environment is important for both human health and well-being, and increasing pro-environmental behaviours to support nature recovery.
+Spending time in the natural environment is important for both human health and wellbeing, and increasing pro-environmental behaviours to support nature recovery.

 A range of measurements may be indicative of engagement with the natural environment, but for the purposes of this indicator, data covering the broadest possible aspects of nature and engagement were sought.
-In addition, other measures of engagement relating to people’s care and concern for the environment are measured as part of indicators ‘G5 People engaged in social action for the environment’ and ‘G6 Environmental attitudes and behaviours’.
+In addition, other measures of engagement relating to people’s care and concern for the environment are measured as part of indicators G5 People engaged in social action for the environment and G6 Environmental attitudes and behaviours.

 Readiness and links to data

-Work to compare PANS data with MENE data collected before 2020 found that due to changes in survey mode and questions, PANS data cannot be compared with MENE data.
-More information on PANS and C-PANS methods, outputs and the full questionnaires, are available on the PANS homepage.
+Work to compare A-PaNS data with Monitor of Engagement with the Natural Environment (MENE) survey data collected before 2020 found that due to changes in survey mode and questions, results from the 2 surveys cannot be compared and therefore, the MENE data have been removed from this indicator during the 2025 update.
+More information on A-PaNS and C-PaNS methods, outputs and the full questionnaires, are available on the People and Nature Survey (PaNS) homepage.

 Notes on indicator